About this course

-All units within this qualification are mandatory - four units are assessed individually at the end of unit assessments.
-This qualification also includes a synoptic assessment, sat towards the end of the course, which draws on and assesses knowledge and understanding from across the field:
+All units within this qualification are mandatory.
+Four units are assessed individually in end of unit assessments, but this qualification also includes a synoptic assessment, sat towards the end of the qualification, which draws on and assesses knowledge and understanding from across the qualification:

 Students must successfully complete four unit assessments and one synoptic assessment to achieve this qualification.
 The proportion of this qualification assessed by external assessment is 100%.

 • are set and marked by AAT (with the exception of RPL, which is marked by the training provider)

 • are scheduled by training providers or assessment venues

 • take place at approved centres and venues under controlled conditions.

 To achieve the qualification and to be awarded a grade, a student must pass all the mandatory unit assessments and the synoptic assessment.

 Unit and synoptic assessments are not awarded grades individually, but the marks achieved in all assessments contribute to the student’s overall grade for the qualification.

 Course fee per year